Grab some common household products to get your toilet bowl clean and fresh, no matter how badly it’s stained.

 No matter what method you use to clean the toilet bowl, don’t put the brush away dirty and wet.
 Tap it against the edge of the toilet bowl to shake off as much moisture as possible.
 Then, spray it with hydrogen peroxide until it’s wet.
 Let it air dry propped under the toilet lid.
 Once it’s dry, put it back in the holder.

 Can I use a pumice stone on toilet stains?
 Or sandpaper?

 Toilet bowls are porcelain, and both pumice stones and sandpaper are very abrasive.
-Using a strong abrasive on porcelain might remove toilet stains, but it will also ruin the slick finish that keeps stains from becoming permanent.
+Using a strong abrasive on porcelain might remove toilet stains, but it will also ruin the slick finish that keeps stains from becoming permanent and leave scratches.
 Then you’ll wind up with more toilet stains more often, and they’ll be even harder to remove.

 Can I just pour bleach into my toilet to get rid of stains?

 Sometimes.
 A half-cup of bleach poured into the bowl can remove stains below the waterline in 5 minutes.
 But it won’t do anything for stains above the waterline, like orange lines streaking from the rim.
 It also won’t remove mineral buildup or limescale.
 So, you might need to follow the directions above anyway.
 But be sure you don’t combine bleach with other cleaning products, even natural ingredients.

 Can I use a can of Coke to clean my toilet?

 Coca-Cola is very acidic.
 Many people have had luck pouring a can into the toilet bowl and letting it sit overnight.
 After a quick scrub and flush the next morning, they say the stains are gone.
 I haven’t tried it because it seems like I’d just be inviting ants to a feast.

 Can I use WD-40 to clean my toilet?